CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 ---------------

 Different density profiles (King :cite:`King1972`, Plummer :cite:`Plummer1911` and Elson, Fall & Freeman :cite:`Elson1987`) have been used (:cite:`Harfst2010`, :cite:`Walker2016`, :cite:`Grudić2018`) to simulate YMCs.
-The Plummer profile has been implemented here as descriped in :cite:`Aarseth1974`.
+The Plummer profile has been implemented here as described in :cite:`Aarseth1974`.

 Field Stars (FS)
 ----------------

-Any stars which does not belong to the simulated cluster is a FS and sampled from the disc and bulge potenital described in :ref:`galactic_potential-label`.
+Any stars which does not belong to the simulated cluster is a FS and sampled from the disc and bulge potential described in :ref:`galactic_potential-label`.

 The cone of vision (COV) is defined by the angle of view :math:`\alpha`, the view distance :math:`h` (height of the cone), the view point :math:`vP` (location of the observer) and the focus :math:`F` (a point along the line of sight).